dwang134/dwang134/README.md

 ## I am a student in Comptuer Programming studying at Seneca College.
 I am passionate in learning new languages, and web developement.

 - 🌱 I'm always learning new things to the best I can
+- 📫 You can reach me at **dc.wang840533@gmail.com**
+- 💥 Fun fact: I love music, playing video games, and designing.
 - 🥅 2021 Goals: Looking hard to land my first job for experience!
-- 💥 Fun fact: I love music, playing video games, and designing.

 <br />